Is San Antonio, Texas a good place to retire? If so, where should I retire in Texas?

 Is your dream in retirement to see the world?
 The Traveler is someone who may live out of a suitcase, collecting more stamps in their passports than a tree has leaves.
-You may have a list a mile long of trips you plan to take, landmarks you want to see and experiences you long to have.
+You may have a list a mile-long of trips you plan to take, landmarks you want to see, and experiences you long to have.
 Or maybe you just have a few major trips you’d like to take when you’re no longer working.
 Either way, there are a few things to keep in mind.

 A Traveler’s lifestyle is not cheap.
-Even the most frugal jet-setter will have to pay for transportation expenses, food and lodging, not to mention continuing to pay the bills at home.
+Even the most frugal jet-setter will have to pay for transportation expenses, food, and lodging, not to mention continuing to pay the bills at home.
 Which brings up the question: Will you sell your home?
 Downsize?
 Relocate?
 These costs will affect your retirement income.

 Another factor retirees often overlook is cross-border healthcare coverage if you plan to travel internationally, since most health insurance, including Medicare, doesn’t usually cover you outside of the U.S.

 Make sure you review your plans as you near retirement.
 Has COVID-19 changed your plans?
 Is travel no longer of interest to you?
 Talk to a financial advisor about how any new plans will affect your finances.
-Staying in your home opposed to selling it for example, can bring new costs you weren’t originally planning for.
+Staying in your home as opposed to selling it, for example, can bring new costs you weren’t originally planning for.